Characters: Umineko When They Cry Demons And Furniture

 - Signature Laugh: Chiester 410's "Nihi!" is either this or a Verbal Tic depending on the scene.
 When Kinzō insults all three of them in Episode 4, it's actually her way of crying.

-- Not So Stoic: Not even she can help but burst into tears after Kinzo insults her.
+- The Stoic: Chiester 00.
+However, not even she can help but burst into tears after Kinzo insults her.
 According to her profile, she isn't actually as calm and composed as she appears.

 - Super Strength: 00 is able to stop Krauss from tackling Kinzo and lifting him in the air using one hand.